nvpro-samples/vk_gaussian_splatting/README.md

 3. The **opacity is updated** based on `A` using the **Gaussian formula**.
 4. The **final color** (including the updated opacity) is written to `outColor`, using the splat color from **`inSplatCol`**.

 > **Note:** that one might use barycentric coordinates to remove the need from passing fragPos, to be verified and potentially implemented.

 ### Mesh shader

 For the time beeing WORK_GROUP_SIZE = 32, recommended for NVidia hardware.

+### On Using a Jacobian When Rasterizing 3D Gaussian Splatting with a Perspective Camera

+When rasterizing 3D Gaussian splatting with a perspective camera, the Jacobian matrix is used to correctly account for how the 3D Gaussian transforms when projected onto the 2D image plane.
+This ensures accurate splat shape, size, and intensity in screen space.

+In 3D space, Gaussians are typically represented as ellipsoids with a mean position **μ** and a covariance matrix **Σ**.
+When projecting to 2D, the shape of these Gaussians warps non-linearly due to perspective effects.
+The Jacobian matrix **J** of the projection function encodes how infinitesimal changes in 3D coordinates affect the 2D screen-space coordinates.

+The covariance matrix **Σ** of a Gaussian describes its shape in 3D.
+When projected onto the image plane, we need to compute the new 2D covariance **Σ'**, which is given by:

+    Σ' = J * Σ * transpose(J)

+This operation preserves the anisotropic shape of the Gaussian in screen space.
+Without it, Gaussians would appear incorrectly shaped after projection.

 ## Benchmarking